Alpinia zerumbet: Cultivation

 Alpinia zerumbet is best grown in rich medium-wet, to wet well drained soils in full sun to part shade.
 Afternoon shade in hot summer climates, is recommended.
 Indoors, the plant must have bright light and humid conditions.
 Flowering rarely occurs before the second year.

 Uses

 The long leaf blades of A. zerumbet are used for wrapping zongzi, a traditional Chinese dish made of rice stuffed with different fillings.
 In Okinawa, Japan, its leaves are sold for making an herbal tea and are also used to flavor noodles and wrap muchi rice cakes.

-The plant's dried fruits are treated as one of the numerous medicinal spice ingredients in a Sichuan hot pot soup base under the name shārén (沙仁) in Sichuan Mandarin Chinese.

-Statistically, Okinawan natives who consume a traditional diet that includes A. zerumbet have a very long life expectancy.
+A 2013 publication found A. zerumbet leaf extract increased the lifespan of C. elegans by 22.6%.
 Recent research has investigated its effects on human longevity and the phytochemicals that may be responsible.

 A. zerumbet contains many kavalactones structurally related to the compounds in kava (Piper methysticum) and may help prevent high glucose induced cell damage in human umbilical vein endothelial cells.